 It looks like there was a problem contacting the store.
 Please try reloading your browser.
 If the problem persists try contacting us at email@example.com

-The Tablas Creek Vineyard 2017 Full Circle Pinot Noir is Tablas Creek's eighth bottling of this renowned Burgundy grape from the small vineyard outside the Haas family home in Templeton.
-We named the wine Full Circle because it reflected Robert Haas's career: from a start introducing America to the greatness of Burgundy, through decades focusing on grapes from the Rhone, his final act was to plant Pinot at his home and oversee our first few vintages.
+2018 is the ninth vintage of our Full Circle Pinot Noir, grown on the small vineyard outside the Haas family's home in Templeton, in the cool (for Paso) Templeton Gap AVA.
+Its name reflects Robert Haas's career: from a start introducing America to the greatness of Burgundy, through decades focusing on grapes from the Rhone, one of his last acts was to plant Pinot at his home and oversee our first few vintages.

 - Templeton Gap Paso Robles

 - 12.7% Alcohol by Volume